 Some of the plan's principles are related to Main Street, and these principles inform the screening criteria summarized in Table 3-6.
+Additional principles, vision statements, and resources will be reviewed during the preparation of the Draft EIS.

 Downtown, Heber [City]'s historic center, will develop into an even stronger center and remain the heart of the community.
 Main Street, together with surrounding blocks, is a local and regional destination.